 To complete your application, you'll need to upload the following supporting documents:

 - A description of either your dissertation or your most recent major research project, not to exceed 2000 words.

 - A teaching statement, not to exceed 750 words, describing your methods and goals in teaching a text in a general education course.
 Applicants should write about a text of their own choosing.
 Examples in the Humanities include Plato's Symposium, Ovid's Metamorphoses, Shakespeare's Tempest, Woolf's A Room of One's Own, or Wright's Native Son.
 For the Social Sciences, examples include Weber's Protestant Ethic, Marx's 18th Brumaire, Plato's Republic, Machiavelli's The Prince, Freud's Interpretation of Dreams, a selection from The Federalist Papers, or essays from Geertz's Interpretation of Cultures.

-The University of Chicago is an Affirmative Action / Equal Opportunity Employer
+The University of Chicago is an Affirmative Action / Equal Opportunity / Disabled / Veterans Employer